-Peculiarly, .NET Framework 4.6 and 4.7 ship with the C# 5 compiler.
-To obtain the C# 7 command-line compiler, you must install Visual Studio 2017 or MSBuild 15.
+Peculiarly, .NET Framework 4.6 ships with the C# 5 compiler.
+To obtain the C# 6 command-line compiler, you must install Visual Studio or MSBuild 14.

 Syntax

 C# syntax is inspired by C and C++ syntax.
 In this section, we will describe C#'s elements of syntax, using the following program: